videogorillas/vgplayer-api/FilmStripDrawer.md

 | #100 | #134 | #168 | #203 | #270 |
 |------|------|------|------|------|

-*framePrecise=false*: the first frames of respective video chunks are used. `startFrame` and `endFrame` are exception.
+*framePrecise=false*: the first frames of respective video chunks or nearest I-frames are rendered. `startFrame` and `endFrame` are exception.
+This mode is generally faster because fewer frames are to be decoded.
 `drawFilmstrip(canvas, 100, 600, 5, true)`

 | #100 | #125 | #250 | #375 | #600 |